Cardamom - Organic Essential Oil - Elettaria cardamomum - Sri Lanka - New directions Aromatics, Canada

-Description / Color / Consistency: A thin, clear, pale yellow to brownish yellow liquid.
+Description / Color / Consistency: A light, very pale yellow liquid.

-Aromatic Summary / Note / Strength of Aroma: A middle note with a medium aroma, Mace Essential Oil has sweet, spicy scent reminiscent of nutmeg.
+Aromatic Summary / Note / Strength of Aroma: A top note with a strong aroma, Cardamom Essential Oil is sweet, spicy and almost balsamic in fragrance.

-Cautions: Dilute before use; for external use only in small doses.
+Cautions: Dilute before use; for external use only.
 May cause skin irritation in some individuals; a skin test is recommended prior to use.
 Contact with eyes should be avoided.

 Storage: It is recommended that oils packaged in metal containers (for safe shipping) be transferred into dark glass containers to maintain freshness and attain maximum shelf life.